-- SLO 1 Foundations for Clinical Practice: Demonstrate understanding of the scientific, clinical and public health foundations underlying illness prevention and disease management. - SLO 2 Risk Causality: Demonstrate understanding of the historical, social, family and community context of illness prevention and disease management. - SLO 3 Assessment: Explain, conduct and document a systematic assessment and plan for disease prevention, illness stabilization and injury management. - SLO 4 Critical Thinking: Use critical analysis skills to select and apply illness prevention and disease management strategies for use in clinical practice. - SLO 5 Advocacy: Exhibit cultural humility and professional behavior in all interactions with other care team members, individuals, and families. - SLO 6: Communication: Utilize interpersonal communication skills that result in effective information exchange with individuals, their families, and the care team. - SLO 7: Collaborative Practice: Understand and participate in the interdisciplinary prevention and management of illness and injury. - SLO 8: Practice-based Learning: Use analytical and counseling skills to select, implement, and sustain effective solutions for illness prevention through disease stabilization. - SLO 9: Information Systems: Use clinical data systems to support care decisions and the provision of effective, efficient care. - SLO 10: Systems-based Practice: Analyze epidemiological, environmental, and other appropriate scientific data related to the health of individuals and target populations.
+- SLO 1 Foundations for Clinical Practice: Learners will demonstrate understanding of the scientific, clinical and public health foundations underlying illness prevention and disease management. - SLO 2 Risk Causality: Learners will demonstrate understanding of the historical, social, family and community context of illness prevention and disease management. - SLO 3 Assessment: Learners will explain, conduct and document a systematic assessment and plan for disease prevention, illness stabilization and injury management. - SLO 4 Critical Thinking: Learners will use critical analysis skills to select and apply illness prevention and disease management strategies for use in clinical practice. - SLO 5 Advocacy: Learners will exhibit cultural humility and professional behavior in all interactions with other care team members, individuals, and families. - SLO 6: Communication: Learners will utilize interpersonal communication skills that result in effective information exchange with individuals, their families, and the care team. - SLO 7: Collaborative Practice: Learners will understand and participate in the interdisciplinary prevention and management of illness and injury. - SLO 8: Practice-based Learning: Learners will use analytical and counseling skills to select, implement, and sustain effective solutions for illness prevention through disease stabilization. - SLO 9: Information Systems: Learners will use clinical data systems to support care decisions and the provision of effective, efficient care. - SLO 10: Systems-based Practice: Learners will analyze epidemiological, environmental, and other appropriate scientific data related to the health of individuals and target populations.